marurevi/Math-Magicians/README.md

 # Math Magicians: refactor with hooks

-> In this section of the project, I refactored the Calculator component.
-Instead of using class based components, you used hooks.
+>In this section of the project, I refactored the Calculator component.
+Instead of using class-based components, I used hooks.

 <p align="center">
   <img src="https://github.com/microverseinc/curriculum-react-redux/blob/main/math-magicians/images/calculator.png" alt="Calculator" width="300px" />